-8.2.3 Chemical irritants should only be deployed where a law enforcement official believes there is an imminent threat of violence.
-They are intended to be used to spray the face of a person at a distance of up to four metres, delivering the active chemical to the eyes, nose, and mouth.
-This causes irritation to the eyes, upper respiratory tract, and skin.69 Maximum accuracy is achieved when used at a distance of between 1.25 and 2 metres.70
+8.2.3 A chemical irritant should only be used where sufficient toxicological information is available and when its delivery against a target is accurate.
+Chemical irritants should only be deployed where a law enforcement official believes there is an imminent threat of violence.
+They are intended to be used to spray the face of a person at a distance of up to several metres, delivering the active chemical to the eyes, nose, and mouth.
+This causes irritation to the eyes, upper respiratory tract, and skin.70

-8.2.4 The effects of chemical irritants when used appropriately are normally transient.
-Exposure to fresh air and treating the eyes with cool water71 typically remedies the effects within an hour.
-Certain people, though, have exceptionally severe reactions to irritant spray and children and infants are likely to be particularly susceptible to prolonged harm.
+- 8.2.4 The effects of chemical irritants when used appropriately are normally transient.
+Exposure to fresh air and treating the eyes with cool water71 typically remedies the effects within one or two hours.
+Certain people, though, have exceptionally severe reactions to irritant spray.
 Restraining a suspect by placing them in the prone position should be avoided after exposure.
-If individual suffering from the effects of a chemical irritant is restrained, breathing must be monitored constantly.
-Any unexpected or long lasting effects should be referred for relevant specialist assessment.72
+If an individual suffering from the effects of a chemical irritant is restrained, his or her breathing shall be monitored constantly.
+Any unexpected or long-lasting effects should be referred for relevant specialist assessment. - 8.2.5 There is also the possibility of burns or other injury resulting directly from the solvents if they have not evaporated before contact with skin.
+There is a specific risk of flammability from the solvent: for instance if a subject is smoking.

-- 8.2.5 Irritants that contain carcinogenic substances or hazardous levels of active agent should not be used.
+8.2.6 Irritants that contain carcinogenic substances or hazardous levels of active agent should not be used.
 Repeated exposure should be avoided.
-Some solvents are toxic, may cause corneal erosion, or are flammable.73 - 8.2.6 Chemical irritants should not be used in situations of purely passive resistance.74
+Some solvents are toxic, may cause corneal erosion, or are flammable.72